 - Payment preferences.
 Make sure you provide a secure payment processor.
 Don’t force registrants to go to a third-party website when they’re inputting their card information — it’ll make your association look unprofessional and risk making your members worry about information security.

 Make sure your event data can easily flow to your member database, whether with an integration process or with a native event tool.
 Monitoring event metrics like these give you ideas on how to improve future events, making your staff's lives easier and helping you grow attendance.

 The more member data you compile, the more overwhelmed you might feel — but an expanding membership shouldn’t stress out your team.
 It's all about organizing your data with the right software solutions, so you can use that data to create enhanced experiences for your members.

-Jake Fabbri is the Chief Marketing Officer at Fonteva, with over 18 years of expertise in marketing management.
-He has experience with lead generation, content marketing, marketing automation, and events.
+Jake Fabbri is the chief marketing officer at Fonteva.
+He has over 18 years of expertise in marketing management, lead generation, content marketing, marketing automation, and events.